dex4er/soapcli/README.md

 # NAME

-App::soapcli - SOAP client for CLI with YAML and JSON input
+App::soapcli - SOAP client for CLI with YAML and JSON input and output

 # SYNOPSIS